davidrevoledo/DistributedLocks/README.md

 Consider using a serverless solution to process messages from a queue, (simple implementation of [Queue-Worker-Pattern](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/web-queue-worker)), let's say you are using Azure Functions for it.
 It is perfect because you can control your work load without rejecting operations but... what about if a your are editing user bank accounts and you should prevent other operation change the account until your process is complete, you want to still use a messaging-style arquitecture but in that point Consistency becomes more important that Availability.

-In those scenarios are where this package helps to solve it providing strong-consistency in methods no matter if you are using a serverless approach or not.
+Those scenarios are where this package comes to solve it providing strong-consistency in methods no matter if you are using a serverless approach or not.

 Just block a call with a key (could be the account number in the example) and avoid other process executing any code blocked by your key, no matter in what machine process the code is being executed.